Founder and Executive Director

 Diana Negrín Diana Negrín is a geographer, writer and curator based in the Bay Area and Guadalajara.
 She is the author of Racial Alterity, Wixarika Youth Activism and the Right to the Mexican City (University of Arizona Press 2019) and Grandes maestros del arte wixárika (Secretaría de Cultura Jalisco; Wixarika Research Center 2019).
 Currently, Negrín is a professor in Geography at UC Berkeley.
 She is part of the Board of Directors and she helps run the Wixarika Research Center, a non-profit that supports archival, cultural and ecological projects with Wixarika communities.
 She sits in the Advisory Board of the Chacruna Institute for Psychedelic Plant Medicines.
 Since 2018, Negrín has actively participated in discussions surrounding psychedelics, Indigenous territorial rights and cultural extraction.

-Sidarta Ribeiro is a Full Professor of Neuroscience and co-founder of the Brain Institute at the Universidade Federal do Rio Grande do Norte, Brazil.
-He holds a Bachelor’s degree in Biology from the Universidade de Brasília (1993), a Master’s degree in Biophysics from the Universidade Federal do Rio de Janeiro (1994), and a Ph.D. in Animal Behavior from the Rockefeller University (2000), with post-doctoral studies in Neurophysiology at Duke University (2005).
+Sidarta Ribeiro is Full Professor of Neuroscience and Vice-Director of the Brain Institute at the Universidade Federal do Rio Grande do Norte.
+He holds a Bachelor’s degree in Biology from the Universidade de Brasília (1993), a Master’s degree in Biophysics from the Universidade Federal do Rio de Janeiro (1994) and a Ph.D. in Animal Behavior from the Rockefeller University (2000), with post-doctoral studies in Neurophysiology at Duke University (2005).
 Has experience in neuroethology, molecular neurobiology, and systems neurophysiology, with an interest in the following subjects: memory, sleep, and dreams; neuronal plasticity; vocal communication; symbolic competence in non-human animals; computational psychiatry; neuroeducation; psychedelics and drug policy.
-He is also involved in the public debate on medicinal uses and the legalization of cannabis in Brazil.
-He sits on the Advisory Board of the Chacruna Institute for Psychedelic Plant Medicines.
+Director of the Brazilian Society for the Progress of Science in the biennium 2018/2019.
+From 2009-2011, served as Secretary of the Brazilian Society for Neuroscience and Behavior.
+From 2011-2015 he served as Chair of the Brazilian Regional Committee of the Pew Latin American Fellows Program in the Biomedical Sciences, and since 2011 he is a member of the Steering Committee of the Latin American School for Education, Cognitive and Neural Sciences (LA School).
+Senior research associate of the FAPESP Research Centre for Innovation and Diffusion in Neuromathematics.
+Scientific Coordinator and Member of the Advisory Board of the Brazilian Platform for Drug Policy and the Chacruna Institute for Psychedelic Plant Medicines.
+Sidarta Ribeiro is greatly interested in the study of the neural bases of consciousness and its alteration, including investigation of the ayahuasca experience.
+He is also involved in the public debate on the medicinal uses and the legalization of cannabis in Brazil.

 Leopardo Yawa Bane is the son of a traditional chief of the Huni Kuin (an indigenous group also known as the Cashinahua).
-Leopardo Yawa Bane is an international and national advocate of the preserving the ecological heritage of the native lands of his people.
+Leopard Yawa Bane is an international and national advocate of the preserving the ecological heritage of the native lands of his people.
 Born in the Cashinahua Reserve of the Jordan River in the State of Acre, Brazil, Bane and his brother Fabiano were sent from the villages to Brazilian cities at a young age by their father and chief, in order to learn new knowledge of the world outside the forest and to represent their people in tradition, heritage, and politics.
 Since then, Bane has completed his university studies, learning to speak Portuguese fluently, and has begun to represent his people nationally and internationally as an ambassador and healer.
 Bane and his people see the mystical and natural duality of the plants and how the spiritual world can be accessed through the plants found in their native areas.
 As is common with indigenous tribes around the world, and particularly in the Amazon, the Huni Kuin have a unique worldview, from creation to the beyond, derived from the wisdom of plants and their shared history.
 Bane grew up using and being trained in the use of medicinal plants by his grandfather.
-Twenty years ago, he started using different medicinal plants with non-indigenous people.
+Fifteen years ago, he started using different medicinal plants with non-indigenous people.
 Bane brings the knowledge of his ancestors, of his people, and of the forest.